 Focus on the Drive e-newsletter keeps you updated on new research, educational materials, state laws and impact stories related to cell phone distracted driving.

 Cell phone blocking devices can prevent distracted-driving crashes and save thousands of lives.

-Reduce crashes and protect your bottom line.
-Request "Leading the Way to Safer Roads" to learn about NSC driver safety programs.
+Request "Leading the Way to Safer Roads" to learn about NSC driver safety training.

 Test drive the NSC Distracted Driving Online Course for free.
 Change driver attitudes, lower liability risk, save lives.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.

 The National Safety Council is a nonprofit, 501(c)(3) organization.